To understand the meaning of a tech stack, let's discuss the intent behind creating a web application.

 Note that you can use any combination of technologies, as long as they are compatible and meet your project and budget requirements.

-Now that you know why tech stacks are essential, it is time for you to start using one!
+Now that you know why tech stacks are essential and how you can come up with the right technology stack for your development environment, it's time for you to start using one!
 You could start with a MEAN stack or MERN stack.
-These are simple to learn and build, yet powerful enough to create scalable and robust web applications that can be made production-ready with the least amount of coding effort.
+These are simple to learn and build, yet powerful enough to create scalable and robust web apps that can be made production-ready with the least amount of coding effort.